htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   subsets of those to its child processes.
   :jira:`1496`

+- When HTCondor has root, and is configured to use cgroups, if the system as a whole is out of memory, and the kernel kills a job with the out of memory killer, HTCondor now checks to see if the job is below the provisioned memory.
+If so, HTCondor now evicts the job, and marks it as idle, not held, so that it might start again on a machine with sufficient resources.
+  :jira:`1512`

 - When a file-transfer plug-in aborts due to lack of progress, the message now includes the ``https_proxy`` environment variable, and the phrasing has been changed to avoid suggesting that the plug-in respected it (or